Krav Maga Lineage

 Many of us here in the modern world do not really care much about this sort of thing.
 To us what matters is very simply - will this training save our butt if someone attacks us on the way home from work.

 When training with my teacher, Itay Gil, for so many years, I do not recall him ever mentioning the name of Krav Maga instructor Imi Lichtenfeld (incidentally, contrary to popular belief, he was Not the founder of Krav Maga.
 See my article on Krav Maga history for the proof).
 Itay did not mention this name in class nor in our many conversations.
 We spent hours discussing techniques, yet we never spent any time on lineage.
-In fact I never knew his exact linage until one of my American students did some research.
-When I shared this knowledge with Itay - he was quite surprised that I knew his lineages, or that I cared at all.
+In fact, I never knew his exact linage until one of my American students did some research.
+When I shared this knowledge with Itay - he was quite surprised that I knew his lineage, or that I cared at all.
 Clearly it did not matter to him.

 So yes, he has direct lineage from Imi, as do I, and no - it does not matter all, and it does not change anything.